-During the decade in which the Promising Zone Design became the most popular sample size re-estimation technique in the industry, fifteen clinical trials have been designed and deployed using the Promising Zone.
-Marking the ten year anniversary, Cyrus Mehta is set to deliver a presentation at this year’s PSI Conference, taking place virtually from June 21-23.
-Here we take a retrospective of the first decade of the Promising Zone, and then introduce the Constraint Promising Zone (CPZ), a new design Cyrus Mehta unveiled for audiences at the 2021 PSI conference.
+During the decade in which the Promising Zone Design became the most popular sample size re-estimation technique in the industry, 15 clinical trials have been designed and deployed using the Promising Zone.
+As part of the anniversary commemoration, we take a retrospective of the first decade of the Promising Zone, and introduce the Constraint Promising Zone (CPZ), a new design Cyrus Mehta unveiled for audiences at the 2021 PSI conference.

 What is a Promising Zone Design?